SocolSRT/cloudflare-rules/README.md

 # Cloudflare Rules
 My Rules of Cloudflare Firewall for Block Bad Bot and Exploiting

 # Bad Bot - Action Block
+For more information, see the [contributor guide index](https://github.com/SocolSRT/cloudflare-rules/blob/main/Bad%20Bot%20-%20Block.txt)
 > * Blocks popular bad User Agent
 > * Blocks connections by port (usually only bots do this)
 > * Blocks outdated versions HTTP (1.0)